canonical/ubuntu-core-docs/en/reference/interfaces.md

 # Core interfaces reference

-This document references all the interfaces available by default on an ubuntu core system.
+This document references all the interfaces available by default on an Ubuntu Core system.
 ## Terminology

 * Auto-connect: the interface is connected upon snap install